ZakChaudhary786/ZakChaudhary786/README.md

 - 👋 Hi, I’m @ZakChaudhary786
 - 👀 I’m interested in Game Development, Web Development, Software Development, Software Testing, Cyber Security
-- 🌱 I’m currently learning to extend my knowledge of Software Development
+- 🌱 I’m currently learning to extend my knowledge of Frontend Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...